 \section{Exact quantum query complexity for the generalized Simon's problem}

-In this section, our purposes are to show that the lower bounds on the exact quantum query complexity is $\Omega(n-k)$, and then to propose an exact quantum algorithm with $O(n-k)$ queries for solving the generalized Simon's problem.
+In this section, we prove that the lower bound on the exact quantum query complexity is $\Omega(n-k)$.
+On the other hand, an exact quantum query algorithm with $O(n-k)$ queries for solving the generalized Simon's problem is presented.